chaitanyaredd/devops-trainings/GIT/Git-Day-1.md

  	3. Clear case
  	4. Mercurial

-# Before we understand what is an version control system? we will discuss what are all the problems that will occur them version control system.
+# How the Days Were Before VCS

- # Scenario: Just assume you are developer and working in MNC IT company & your manager came to you and told that we have new project from some
+Imagine a scenario where you are a developer working in an IT company, and your manager assigns you a new project from a client.
+Here's how the workflow would look without a Version Control System (VCS):

- - client and he gave you some inputs to start work on that project.
- - So as a next step what you will do based on the inputs that you received from the manager and client you started working on developing of application.
+## Scenario:
+1. The manager provides inputs for the project, and based on those inputs, you start developing the application.
- - Developer will create a folder in his laptop & will write the code in the files.
+2. You create a folder on your laptop and write the code in files.
- - Once the developer completed first version(v1) of project, developer will set up a meeting with client & manager for reviewing application.
+3. Once the first version (v1) of the project is completed, you set up a meeting with the client and manager to review the application.

+### Challenges During Reviews:
+- **First Review (v1):**
- - During the first version of application review the manager & client are not satisfied with the futures that are present in application.
-So they suggested few more corrections to your application & new features.
+  - The client and manager are not satisfied with the features in the application.
-- So as a next step the developer what will do?
-Again he will go back to his system and based on the inputs that received from the review meeting he will correct the source code and add new other features, correct or not?
+  - They suggest corrections and request additional features.

+- **Second Review (v2):**
+  - After implementing the suggested changes and new features, you set up another review meeting.
+  - Again, the client and manager suggest further changes.

+- **Third Review (v3):**
-- After the completion of the code corrections & futures development based on the review-1 meeting and again you are going to set one more review meeting with client and manager to validate V2 code.
+  - You update the code based on the second review and set up a third review meeting.
-- During the review-2 meeting also there are some more changes suggested by Manager & Client.
-- So again developer what he will do?
-- He will update the code in existing folder based on the review-2 meeting inputs.
-- Again developer will setup review-3 meeting with manager & Client to review V3 application & its code.
-- In this review-3 meeting manager & client said we don't need these changes latest but i want features that presented during the review-1 meeting that are fine.
+  - This time, the client and manager decide they no longer need the latest changes and want the features from the first version (v1).

+### The Problem:
-- Now it's a big trouble to developer, he can't go back to the exact v1 files of code, correct or not? correct
+- You cannot go back to the exact code from version v1 because:
-- Why correct?
-- There are so many lines of code changed & many files are added, so he can't go back to exactly v1 code.
- New Section 1 Page 1
-
- There are so many lines of code changed & many files are added, so he can't go back to exactly v1 code.
- V3 ---> V2 ----> V1
+  - Many lines of code have been changed.
+  - New files have been added.
+  - There is no mechanism to track or revert changes.

+### Key Takeaways:
+- Without a VCS, it becomes extremely difficult to manage multiple versions of the code.
+- Developers face challenges in rolling back to previous versions when required.

+### Visual Representation:

 # Problems without VCS
  